Pre-Registration FAQ’s for Continuing Students

 Students are strongly encouraged to participate in this process.
-Students who anticipate 4 auto-enrolled courses and who do not wish to change sections should log-in to confirm that their anticipated courses are in the system.
-Students who wish to enroll in any new courses for the next quarter are more likely to get enrolled in the classes they want if they participate.
+Students who anticipate 4 auto-enrolled classes and who do not wish to change sections should confirm they are already registered in their anticipated classes.
+Students who wish to enroll in any new classes for the next quarter are more likely to get enrolled in the classes they want if they participate.
 Additionally, this process is used by the Collegiate divisions to assess demand for classes.
 If resources are available, new sections or additional seats may be added based on the demand shown through this process.

 What if I have logged in but do not have time to finish my course rankings?

-Pre-Registration is available 24 hours a day, between 9:00 AM on Monday of 8th week and 5:00 PM on Friday of 8th week.
+Pre-registration is available 24 hours a day during the designated pre-registration period.
 Students may experience slower system response time during busy periods, especially late afternoon on Friday, so it is very important to plan ahead.
-The system will run all requests in the system at 5:00 PM on Friday through the resolution process.
 Any changes after 5:00 PM on Friday must wait until the add/drop period opens on Monday of finals week.

 Who should I contact with questions before, during, or after I access Pre-Registration?